-Deduplication is the process of not creating duplicate copies of data in order to save space.
-Depending upon the amount of duplicate data, deduplication can improve storage capacity as less data is written and stored.
-However, the process of deduplication is RAM intensive and a general rule of thumb is 5 GB RAM per TB of storage to be deduplicated.
-In most cases, using compression instead of deduplication will provide a comparable storage gain with less impact on performance.
+Deduplication is the process of ZFS transparently reusing a single copy of duplicated data to save space.
+Depending on the amount of duplicate data, deduplication can improve storage capacity, as less data is written and stored.
+However, deduplication is RAM intensive.
+A general rule of thumb is 5 GB of RAM per terabyte of deduplicated storage.
+In most cases, compression provides storage gains comparable to deduplication with less impact on performance.

 In FreeNAS®, deduplication can be enabled during dataset creation.
 Be forewarned that there is no way to undedup the data within a dataset once deduplication is enabled, as disabling deduplication has NO EFFECT on existing data.
-The more data you write to a deduplicated dataset, the more RAM it requires and when the system starts storing the DDTs (dedup tables) on disk because they no longer fit into RAM, performance craters.
-Furthermore, importing an unclean pool can require between 3-5 GB of RAM per TB of deduped data, and if the system does not have the needed RAM, it will panic, with the only solution being to add more RAM or to recreate the pool.
+The more data written to a deduplicated dataset, the more RAM it requires.
+When the system starts storing the DDTs (dedup tables) on disk because they no longer fit into RAM, performance craters.
+Further, importing an unclean pool can require between 3-5 GB of RAM per terabyte of deduped data, and if the system does not have the needed RAM, it will panic.
+The only solution is to add more RAM or recreate the pool.
 Think carefully before enabling dedup!
 This article (http://constantin.glez.de/blog/2011/07/zfs-dedupe-or-not-dedupe) provides a good description of the value versus cost considerations for deduplication.

-Unless you have a lot of RAM and a lot of duplicate data, do not change the default deduplication setting of "Off".
+Unless a lot of RAM and a lot of duplicate data is available, do not change the default deduplication setting of "Off".
 For performance reasons, consider using compression rather than turning this option on.